sarj7/Terminal_Typer/README.md

 - **Gemini API Key:** You'll need a valid API key from Google's Gemini API to generate text (see below for detailed instructions on obtaining one).
 - **Terminal with ANSI color support:** Most modern terminals support this feature.

+## API Keys
+- Gemini API key: Free for limited use.

 ## Obtaining a Gemini API Key

 Google's Gemini API offers a free tier that's suitable for personal projects like Terminal Typer.
 Here's how to get your API key: